TritonDataCenter/pgsqlstat/README.md

 Traces all queries for NSECONDS seconds on all postgresql instances on this system and prints the MAXQUERIES slowest queries.
-Note that because this tool traces from query start to query completion, it will never see queries that take longer than NSECONDS to complete.
+Note that because this tool traces from query start to query completion, it will never see queries that take longer than the command has been running.

 For example, tracing the 15 slowest queries over five seconds while running "pgbench":